- Basic Policy on Social Contribution Activities

 Golden Ring Project

 The Brother Group has been promoting participation in charity events to support cancer patients, aiming to conduct social contribution activities with its employees and with a sense of unity on a global scale.
 In 2011, the group named such activities the "Golden Ring Project," imagining a ring of support on a world map drawn by connecting the support activities conducted by respective group facilities with a line.
 In FY2019, employees and their families at 23 group facilities all over the world participated in this project.

-In FY2021, each facility conducted activities with ingenuity despite the impact of COVID-19.
+Even in FY2020 and the following years, which were impacted by COVID-19, the project has continued to be conducted with ingenuity at each facility, such as through the use of online tools.
+In FY2022, the project was run in a variety of formats, including not only online events, but also in-person events, which made a comeback, and events that combined in-person and online.
+Furthermore, facilities in Italy and Switzerland joined the project for the first time, bringing the total number of participating facilities to 24.
 Many of the facilities working on the "Golden Ring Project" have taken part in the charity event "Relay For Life (RFL)."
 In this event, participants make donations and walk for 24 hours with their team members to increase their awareness and knowledge about cancer and encourage cancer patients.
 Donations raised are used for new cancer treatment/medication development, scholarships for young doctors, and so forth.

 Teams of employees in many of the Brother Group's facilities are currently participating in RFL on a voluntary basis to expand this ring of support, with continuous participation by the U.S. subsidiary from 1999 and by the New Zealand subsidiary from 2006.
 In Japan as well, employees and related individuals of the Brother Group, predominantly from Brother Industries, have been participating voluntarily every year since 2010 as "Brother Team Japan."
 Including independently organized talks by cancer survivors at RFL venues, a range of activities have been conducted to raise awareness about cancer.
 In recognition of this long-running cancer awareness activity, the Brother Group received the 2020 Japan Cancer Society award (Organization Category)*.
+In Germany and Austria, five sales facilities collaborated across different business domains in FY2022 to hold online events in addition to running events, which helped raise numerous donations.

-- Awarded to individuals and groups who have made outstanding achievements in anti-cancer activities.
+• Awarded to individuals and groups who have made outstanding achievements in anti-cancer activities.
 Established in 1968 by the Japan Cancer Society, the award aims to encourage the fight against cancer.

-- Click image to view video (six-minutes English video)
+• Click image to view video (six-minutes English video)

-- This video is from YouTube.
+• This video is from YouTube.

 New Zealand